linq2js/lodat/readme.md

 # lodat (Local Database)

 Powerful persistent store for Javascript.
-Compatible with (localStorage, sessionStorage, AsyncStorage and many more)
+Compatible with (localStorage, sessionStorage, AsyncStorage, and many more)

 ## Installation